 Firefly slammed a fist against the glass and screamed with rage.
-M'gann let out a small cry as she jumped.
+M'gann let out a small cry and jumped.
 Wally jerked sideways into Robin, who sent him a sharp look.

 "You will burn, Wonder Boy, do you hear me?"
-Firefly was shouting, pounding against the glass.
+Firefly shouted as he pounded against the glass.
 "You and the Batman!"

 A scene flashed in all of their minds, suddenly, of Robin restrained, fire surrounding him, gasping and choking on smoke as his skin blistered–

 Robin staggered, and the door shut behind them.
 They were in the next security hallway.
 He spun around to look at the ghastly pale faces of his team members.
 Wally looked like he was going to throw up.